SaadiaELF/E-Commerce_Back-End_SEF/README.md

 This open-source back-end JavaScript runtime environment is used to invoke the application using the following commands :

-    * npm init -y : to intialise node
+    * npm init -y : to initialize node
     * nmp i mysql2: to install the mysql2 package
     * nmp i express : to install the express package
     * nmp i dotenv : to install the dotenv package